rich2025/2024-mini/Report.md

 - Utilize REST API's to communicate information via HTTP requests
 - Store data in Firebase Realtime Database with Google Authentication

+For all exercises, Visual Studio Code is used.